BIONANOSCIENCE RESEARCH UNIT

 The main interest of the group of András Dér concerns the electronic properties of biomolecules.
 Bioelectronics is a broad area that covers electronic phenomena connected to the function of biomolecules that emerge following charge displacements of different velocities after excitation.
 Bioelectronics also refers to the application of biomolecules that utilise specific electronic and optical properties in optoelectronics applications.
 It is our long-term goal to develop protein based components with applications in integrated optical devices.

-A higher level of biological complexity interesting to us is represented by the endothelial cell layers found at various locations in higher organisms.
-In collaboration with the molecular neurobiology unit we study different physical aspects of these important structures.
-The mechanical properties are characterized and imaged using atomic force microscopy by the group of György Váró to identify crucial factors determining the transmission properties of the layers and how they react to invasion for example by melanoma cells.
+A higher level of biological complexity interesting to us is represented by the endothelial and epithelial cell layers found at various locations in higher organisms.
+In collaboration with the Biological barriers research group we study different physiological aspects of these important structures.

 The experimental platforms for most of our studies are based on microfluidics.
 Single molecule studies and investigations of cells are all carried out using microfluidic systems.
-Both atomic force and optical manipulation experiments use microchannels and compartments, we even developed a sophisticated microfluidics system to study the endothelial cell layers in a complex manner.
+Optical manipulation experiments use microchannels and compartments, we even developed a sophisticated microfluidics system to study the endothelial cell layers in a complex manner.

 Microfluidics is also a crucial technique for us to study bacterial populations, a new direction in our institute initiated by Péter Galajda.
 The fundamental concept of their research concerns the social life, the communication and pattern formation of bacteria, as well as the role of the spatial and temporal structure of the environment.